 The Best Air Dry Clay Projects for Kids… in One Box

 These days, keeping kids entertained without screens can be a real challenge.
 That’s why I’m a big fan of craft projects that keep little hands and minds busy.
-When I found a kit that included air dry clay projects for kids and a whole pottery workshop, I knew I’d found a solution to my screen time blues!
+These air dry clay projects for kids are a great solution to screen-time blues!
+It comes with everything kids need to spark their creativity and learn basic sculpting skills.

 Thank you Scholastic Klutz for sponsoring this post.
 The opinions expressed in this post are completely my own, and I only recommend products I personally use and enjoy.
 For more information, please see my disclosures.